SwezyDev/Playstation-Avatar/README.md

 ---

 ## 🚨 Disclaimer
-This project is unofficial and not affiliated with, endorsed by, or sponsored by PlayStation or Sony Interactive Entertainment.
+This project is **unofficial and not affiliated with, endorsed by, or sponsored by PlayStation or Sony Interactive Entertainment** in any way.

 ---